A Kokomi Guide Written by xf3#3123

 Currently, Kokomi can be played both as an on field enabler or an off field hydro unit.
 Both have their strengths and weaknesses but they are largely team dependent, so they will be somewhat combined in this guide.

-- The only character to offer anything similar to Xingqiu’s Hydro Application Off Field at low constellations.
+- One of the few characters cable of offering anything similar to Xingqiu’s Hydro Application Off Field at low constellations.

 - Comfortable gameplay, ranged on top of providing healing when attacking.
 Can also have a “set and forget” mentality when using her for her elemental skill only.